-- The date on which the order was served. - A succinct explanation of garnishment. - The financial institution's requirement under the interagency regulation to ensure that account balances up to the protected amount specified in 31 CFR 212.3 are protected and made available to the account holder if a benefit agency deposited a benefit payment into the account in the last two months. - The account subject to the order and the protected amount established by the financial institution. - The financial institution's requirement pursuant to state law to freeze other funds in the account to satisfy the order and the amount frozen, if applicable. - The amount of any garnishment fee charged to the account, consistent with 31 CFR 212.6. - A list of the federal benefit payments subject to this part, as identified in 31 CFR 212.2(b) - The account loller's light to assert against the creditor that initiated the order a further garnishment exemption for amounts above the protected amount, by completing exemption claim for a contacting the court of jurisdiction, or contacting the creditor, as customarily applicable for a given jurisdiction. - The account holder's right to consult an attorney or legal aid service in asserting against the creditor that initiated the order a further garnishment exemption for amounts above the protected amount. - The name of the creditor, and, if contact information is included in the order, means of contacting the creditor.
+- The financial institution's requirement pursuant to state law to freeze other funds in the account to satisfy the order and the amount frozen, if applicable. - The amount of any garnishment fee charged to the account, consistent with 31 CFR 212.6. - A list of the federal benefit payments subject to this part, as identified in 31 CFR 212.2(b). - The account holder's right to assert against the creditor that initiated the order a further garnishment exemption for amounts above the protected amount, by completing exemption claim forms, contacting the court of jurisdiction, or contacting the creditor, as customarily applicable for a given jurisdiction. - The account holder's right to consult an attorney or legal aid service in asserting against the creditor that initiated the order a further garnishment exemption for amounts above the protected amount. - The name of the creditor, and, if contact information is included in the order, means of contacting the creditor.

-Optional notice content: The financial institution also may provide the account holder in readily understandable language the following in the matter of the content is the content of t
+Optional notice content: The financial institution also may provide the account holder in readily understandable language the following information:

-- The means of contacting a local free attorney or real aid en ice. - The means of contacting the financial institution. - A disclaimer that the financial institution is not providing legal ratice by sending the required notice to the account holder.
+- The means of contacting a local free attorney or legal aid service. - The means of contacting the financial institution. - A disclaimer that the financial institution is not providing legal advice by sending the required notice to the account holder.